RyanLee64/Academic-Private-Work/README.md

 # Academic Work

 ### ** PLEASE READ ** The below README is a sanitized version of my academic README.
-The general README contains links to all of the accompanying private repositories.
-Additionally, it contains more detailed grading statistics for each assignment.
-If you would like to access any or all of my academic work please reach out to me at dbl2127@columbia.edu and I will respond promptly.
+The general README contains links to all of the accompanying private Gists.
+Additionally, it contains grading statistics for each assignment.
+If you would like to access any or all of my academic work please reach out to me at dbl2127@columbia.edu and I will respond promptly. ** PLEASE READ **

 ## Upcoming Courses